 It’s always been our goal to connect people with NFTs across every chain possible.
-OpenSea now offers cross-blockchain compatibility across the Ethereum, Polygon, Klaytn, Solana, and Arbitrum blockchains.
+OpenSea now offers cross-blockchain compatibility across the Ethereum, Polygon, Klaytn, Solana, Arbitrum, Optimism, Avalanche, BNB, Zora, and Base blockchains.

 This guide briefly explains the differences between them.